An SPDE approach to perturbation theory of $\Phi^4_2$: asymptoticity and short distance behavior: Short distance behavior of correlations

 To compare $S(x_0-y_0)-C(x_0-y_0)$ we use integration by parts for the last term of \eqref{e:S2}.
 Choosing $F(\Phi_{M,\eps})= \lambda \cI_\eps(\Wick{\Phi_{M,\eps}^3})(x) $ in \eqref{eq:IBP-C} we obtain \begin{equ} 3\lambda\int_{\Lambda_{M,\eps}} C_{M,\eps}(x-z)^2 \E \Big( \Wick{\Phi_{M,\eps}(z)^2}\Big) \dif z = \lambda \E \Big( \Phi_{M,\eps}(x) \cI_\eps(\Wick{ \Phi_{M,\eps}^3})(x) \Big) + \lambda^2\E\Big((\cI_\eps(\Wick{ \Phi_{M,\eps}^3})(x))^2\Big). \end{equ} Substitute this into \eqref{e:S2} we obtain \begin{equs}[eq:Phi3] S^2_{\lambda,M,\eps} & (x_0-y_0) = C_{M,\eps}(x_0-y_0) +\lambda^2 \E \Big( \cI_\eps(\Wick{\Phi_{M,\eps}^3})(x_0)\cI_\eps (\Wick{\Phi_{M,\eps}^3})(y_0)\Big) \\ &+9\lambda^2 \int_{\Lambda_{\eps}^2} C_{M,\eps}(y_0-z)C_{M,\eps}(x_0-z) C_{M,\eps}(z-z_1)^2 \E \Big( \Wick{ \Phi_{M,\eps}(z_1)^2} \Big)\,\dif z_1\dif z \\&-3\lambda^3\int_{\Lambda_{\eps}} C_{M,\eps}(y_0-z)C_{M,\eps}(x_0-z) \E \Big( (\cI_\eps( \Wick{\Phi_{M,\eps}^3})(z))^2 \Big) \dif z. \end{equs} In the following we give the proof of Theorem \ref{thm:2point}.
 In the proof we view all the functions on $\Lambda_{M,\eps}$ as periodic functions on $\Lambda_{\eps}$ and we will use Lemma \ref{lem:A2} to bound each term.

 \begin{proof}[Proof of Theorem \ref{thm:2point}] In the proof we choose $p_0>18$ for the weight $\rho$ in \eqref{eq:rho} and use $\rho^\ell$ to denote the weight and $\ell$ may change from line to line.
+We also abuse the notation of $\rho$ for different spatial dimensions.
 We write the last three terms in \eqref{eq:Phi3} as $\sum_{i=1}^3I_i$, which are graphically \begin{equ}[eq:Phi4g] \lambda^2

 + 9\lambda^2

 -3 \lambda^3

 \end{equ} It suffices to calculate the $\bC^{2-\gamma,\eps}(\rho^\ell)$-norm for each graph and $\gamma>0$.
 By Corollary \ref{co:zmm} and \eqref{eq:sch} we know for $\gamma>0$ and some $\ell>0$